 I’m fortunate enough to call this place home 6 months out of the year.
-My husband and I run a boat rental business in Trout Creek which keeps us pretty busy most days, but I did manage to get out a couple times this summer with some friends to do some light, scenic paddling in the kayaks.
+My husband and I run a boat rental business which keeps us pretty busy most days, but I did manage to get out a couple times this summer with some friends to do some light, scenic paddling in the kayaks.

 There are lots of little inlets that you can put in at if you know the roads to get to them.
 I put in at the eponymous Trout Creek inlet with a friend in my Old Town Otter.
 There was already one group there taking a break from their kayak excursion for the day.